A Caribbean city in Colombia

 by Laura Gelder | 21 September 2016

 Slipping into Cartagena at night by boat, my first view of the city was of the Miami-style high-rises of Bocagrande.
-Ahead glowed the pink dome of the Cathedral, the beacon of its colonial heart.
+Ahead glowed the pink dome of the Cathedral, the beacon at its colonial heart.

 Cartagena de Indias was founded in 1533 by the Spanish and became an important port for storing gold looted from the continent.
 It was attacked by Sir Francis Drake but recovered and went on to be a centre of the slave trade.
 Today it is Colombia’s biggest tourist attraction and its colonial buildings are protected by UNESCO.

-Inside the thick city walls are a labyrinth of streets lined with houses painted candy colours: mint green, cornflower blue, burnt orange.
+Inside the thick city walls are a labyrinth of streets lined with houses painted candy colours: mint green, cornflower blue, coral orange.
 Hot-pink bouganvillea tumbles from every balcony and around each corner is a new plaza, hiding a crumbling church, boutique shop, or a pavement cafe perfect for watching the world go by.

 Cartagena has been discovered by the cruise ships.
 But the day tourists land in Old Town and, by-and-large, stick there.
-If you tire of dodging the cruise crowds and their umbrella-wielding tour guides then head to the more edgy Getsemaní.
+If you get tired of dodging the cruise crowds and their umbrella-wielding tour guides then head to the more edgy Getsemaní.
 Once a district plagued by drugs and prostitution, it’s now packed with cool bars, fusion food cafes and Banksy-style street art and it's just outside the walls of Old Town.